How Interoception Can Rewire Your Nervous System

 • Calm Arousal is optimal.
 We move in and out of this range naturally all day long.

 • Hypoarousal often comes after too much hyperarousal.
 When the overwhelm surpasses what the brain and body can tolerate, we shut down.
-The nervous system gets stuck on “Off”, numbness, exhaustion, flat affect, depression, disconnection, loss of appetite, sleeping excessively.
+The nervous system gets stuck on “Off”, numbness, exhaustion, flat affect, depression, disconnection, loss of appetite, sleeping excessively, etc.

 Interestingly, the nervous system doesn’t let us stay in one state forever.
 For example: